HackBeanpot/hoist-ghost/README.md

 ## Copyright & License

-Copyright (C) 2014 Ghost Foundation - Released under the MIT License.
+Copyright (C) 2015 HackBeanpot, Inc. - Released under the MIT License.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in